-"The unexamined life is no life for humans." – Socrates, The Apology.
+"The unexamined life is not lived." – Socrates, The Apology.

 Cecil Sharp House, Regents Park Road, London NW1 7AY

 The Prometheus Trust runs regular meetings in London.
 We meet at Cecil Sharp House, 2 Regents Park Road, London NW1 7AY (5 to 10 minutes walk from Camden Town Tube) from 6.30 to 8pm – but with time after this for more informal chats, if so desired.

 These evenings include short talks and/or readings from Platonic writings – but we hope they will be genuinely interactive, with all participants invited to contribute to our collaborative search for truth.
 No previous experience of formal philosophy is required.